-The PHA will allow the owner to collect any security deposit amount the owner determines is appropriate.
-Therefore, no modifications to the HAP contract are necessary.
+The PHA will allow the owner to collect any security deposit amount the owner determines is appropriate, in accordance with state and local laws.
+Therefore, no modifications to the HAP contract will be necessary.

 Separate Non-Lease Agreements between Owner and Tenant